In 1976 someone suggested I knock off one "J" and that would change my life.

 Soon after, my quest to join the Air Force began in earnest.
 I was finally selected to join the 13th General Duties Pilot Course at the Royal Pakistan Academy.
 The prefix ‘Royal’ denoted Pakistan's dominion status as a former Colony.
 I was an average student and scraped through the course of one and a half year, commencing January 1952.
 But within months after getting my pilot's wings I blossomed to the top of my course where I had barely made the middle during the training period.

-Posted to No.14 Squadron, I discovered that my flying talent was not short lived and confined to the Fighter Conversion school where I had suddenly catapulted to the top, only second to Sarfraz Rafiqui, a comrade who was an outstanding fighter pilot and was senselessly killed in 1965 war by an inexperienced Indian Air force (IAF) pilot, in a manner resembled by the death of German Red Baron, Major Richthofen during the World War.
+Posted to No.14 Squadron, I discovered that my flying talent was not short lived and confined to the Fighter Conversion school where I had suddenly catapulted to the top, only second to Sarfraz Rafiqui, a comrade who was an outstanding fighter pilot and was senselessly killed in 1965 war by an inexperienced Indian Air force (IAF) pilot, in a manner resembled by the death of German Red Baron, Major Richthofen during World War I.

 While at the No.14 squadron, I acquired tremendous experience of operating from Miramshah, now the battle ground of the renegade pre-Islamic Taliban and Al-Qaeda.
-In 1953-54 we were operating against the renegade zealot Faqir of Ipi, who was a Pakistan hater and had turned his guns against Pakistan from the retreating British, declaring Pakistan as a country of non-believers and heretics.
-Don't be surprised that CDA board at Islamabad Capitol Territory, in shear ignorance of history and the odious role of Ipi, have honoured his name by naming a mega avenue in Islamabad after him.
+In 1953-54 we were operating against the renegade zealot Faqir of Ipi*, who was a Pakistan hater and had turned his guns against Pakistan from the retreating British, declaring Pakistan as a country of non-believers and heretics.

 I was soon posted to the first Jet Squadron of RPAF.
 This was a great honour to fly the “Super-marine Attacker", a euphemism for a flying coffin, which proved a great asset when the PAF switched to the USAF Saber jet.